lowylori/technicallogs/geom99/Week9.md

 ### 4. Parks and Grounds Management Center: An experience builder app used by ops and maintenance managers to manage requessts for services and create work assignments.

  * The app opens to a dashboard view which displays number of open requests and number of unassigned work.
 From here, you can click to manage either.
- * From here, you can select the request and view the details.
+ * After that, you can select the request and view the details.
 This is the request we created earlier.

 <img width="856" alt="Screenshot 2024-03-14 at 11 10 46 PM" src="https://github.com/lowylori/technicallogs/assets/49323685/19f64adc-687c-48e7-b086-06e108ad2678">